Lesser-known careers can lead to secure futures

 Lynn Whalen

-Lynn Whalen is a freelance writer with a background in broadcast journalism and higher education public relations and marketing, most recently as Chief Communications Officer at Lincoln Land Community College.
-She also serves as President Emerita of the National Council for Marketing and Public Relations, the...
+Lynn Whalen has a background in broadcast journalism and higher education public relations, most recently as Chief Communications Officer at Lincoln Land Community College.
+She serves as President Emerita of the National Council for Marketing and Public Relations.

 Illinois Times has provided readers with independent journalism for almost 50 years, from news and politics to arts and culture.